 The result is a collection that feels familiar, yet modern—perfect for a time when designers are looking to evoke a sense of nostalgia without sacrificing modern innovations.
 It’s also a fitting celebration for our 50th anniversary and a good opportunity to look back at our rich history.

 In Oakey’s words, “It seems the perfect time to reflect on the work of the best designs in our history, reminiscent of the broadloom woven patterns, adapting the styles and looks to carpet tile construction.”

 Interconnected Paths – From Kidderminster to LaGrange

-As a small child living in the West Midlands, Oakey may have lived in the center of the carpet universe, but his knowledge of the industry didn’t extend very far.
+As a small child living in rural England, Oakey may have lived in the center of the carpet universe, but his knowledge of the industry didn’t extend very far.
 Still, he saw carpet everywhere he looked, including in the fields surrounding his home, where his father used wool waste from the local factories as a low-cost, sustainable fertilizer.
-Oakey remembers looking out at a sea of mid-century pinks, purples, reds, and golds amidst the crops.
+Oakey remembers looking out at a sea of mid-century pinks, purples, reds, and golds amid the crops.
 He loved the sight of it, but never would have imagined he would one day become one of the leading carpet design minds in the world.